cytoscape/cytoscape-manual/docs/Programmatic_Access_to_Cytoscape_Features_Scripting.md

 and available vignettes (see Articles menu): http://cytoscape.org/RCy3/index.html.
 There are also a collection of video tutorials on the [Cytoscape YouTube channel](https://www.youtube.com/playlist?list=PLFQS98nmv__wYlu_XoscNb6DKu_vo6_vH).

-The PyCy3 package is called [py4cytoscape](https://github.com/cytoscape/py4cytoscape).
+The Python package is called [py4cytoscape](https://github.com/cytoscape/py4cytoscape).

 <a id="commands"> </a>
 ## Commands